The Cheapest Way to Pave a Driveway

 • Second, the first driveway is 50 ft, and this one is 200 ft.

 • Third, since the railroad ballast is a bigger and cleaner rock, weeds grow in between the rocks so I had to deal with them.
-The parking lot grated material has sand mixed in it, so weeds don’t see the sun, therefore, I don’t see them, we don’t meet, no one needs to kill anyone and everyone is much happier.
+The parking lot grated material has sand mixed in it, so weed seeds don’t see the sun, therefore, I don’t see the weeds, we don’t meet, no one needs to kill anyone and everyone is much happier.

 Lastly, this was not perfectly milled asphalt, it was what came out straight from the parking lot.